 Section 147 – Punishment for rioting.

-Section 149 – Every member of unlawful assembly guilty of offence committed in prosecution of common object.
+Section 149 – Every member of unlawful assembly guilty of offence committed in prosecution of a common object.

 Section 159 – Affray.
 (6 Differences between Rioting and Affray)